Most people underestimate gear pumps.

 Compliance and Safety Considerations

-In oil & gas and chemical plants, uncontrolled pressure rise is a safety hazard.
-Relief valve certification, proper material compatibility, and leakage control are mandatory.
+In oil & gas, chemical, and fuel handling systems, uncontrolled pressure rise is a real safety concern.
+Relief valve selection, material compatibility, seal leakage control, and bypass arrangement should not be treated casually.

-Gear pump installations should be periodically reviewed by reliability and compliance teams to ensure alignment with operating conditions.
+Gear pump installations should be reviewed periodically by reliability and compliance teams to confirm that actual operating conditions still match the original selection basis.

 What Students and Young Engineers Should Learn from Gear Pumps